klamping/kit-deployer/README.md

 ### Order of Deploys (beta)

+**NOTE: this feature is a work in progress and may not function correctly**

 By default, all manifests are deployed to a given cluster at the same time.
 If however you require manifests to be deployed in a specific order you can utilize the "dependency-selector".
 By specifying a manifest with dependencies on other resources, the deployer will only deploy that manifest once those other services are fully available on the cluster.

 You can specify dependencies using a metadata annotation called `kit-deployer/dependency-selector`.
 It should be a valid [label selector](http://kubernetes.io/docs/user-guide/labels/).
 For example: